markpbaggett/utk_hyrax_review_docs/docs/source/reference_materials/01_object_modelling_and_data_storage.rst

 ==========

 We've looked at a visualization, but it this what's actually in Fedora?
 Yes.
 In Fedora 3.8, we have this concept of object, but that idea does not exist in a post Fedora 3.8 world.
 Instead, we have containers and binaries.
-Below is turtle some turtle for the objects in the visualization above.
+Below is turtle to represent the objects in the visualization above.

 **PLEASE NOTE:** For your viewing pleasure, I've stripped away most descriptive metadata and other non structural metadata